Twins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- Over their last 10 contests, the Twins were named underdogs twice and split those games 1-1.
+- The Twins have been an underdog just two times in their last 10 contests and split those games 1-1.

-- In their last 10 matchups with a total posted by sportsbooks, the Twins and their opponents are 4-5-1 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the Twins and their foes are 4-5-1 when it comes to hitting the over.

-- The past 10 Twins matchups have not had a spread set by bookmakers.
+- The previous 10 Twins contests have not had a spread posted by bookmakers.

 Twins Betting Records & Stats